webcompere/system-stubs/system-stubs-testng/README.md

 > Note: in this instance we've used the `SystemOut` stub.
 We've had to remember to call its `clear` method as it
 > will be shared between tests.
+> Note: we may prefer to initialize our stub objects to give them configuration or initial values without using
+> a `@BeforeTest` function.

-We can use each of the stubs such as:
+We can use any of the core system stubs classes such as:

 - `EnvironmentVariables` - for overriding the environment variables
 - `SystemProperties` - for temporarily overwriting system properties and then restoring them afterwards
 - `SystemOut` - for tapping the `System.out`
-- ... and the others
+- ... and so on

 All we need to do is: